Fraunhofer-AISEC/cpg/README.md

 First, a jar consisting all the necessary dependencies should be created with `./gradlew shadowJar`.
 Afterwards, the shell can be launched using `jshell --class-path build/libs/cpg-*-all.jar`.

-The following snipped creates a basic `TranslationManager` with default settings to analyze a sample file in `src/test/resources/openssl/client.cpp`:
+The following snippet creates a basic `TranslationManager` with default settings to analyze a sample file in `src/test/resources/openssl/client.cpp`:

 ```java
 import de.fraunhofer.aisec.cpg.TranslationConfiguration;